Sir-Aguiar/DependencyInjection/README.md

 ### Now write your own example, write your own code and your own tests.
 Go to the world and build a rocket, I don't know!

-### If this repository was useful for you give it a star, and share with us your code.
+### If this repository was useful for you, give it a star, and share with us your code.